ThoPham02/simp_bank/README.md

 Database Transaction:
  - A single unit of work
  - Often made up of multiple database operations
-For Example: Simple Bank To Tranfer 10 USD from Acc1 to Acc2:
+For Example: Simple Bank To Transfer 10 USD from Acc1 to Acc2:
- - Create a tranfer recode with amount = 10
+ - Create a transfer recode with amount = 10
  - Create an account entry for account 1 with amount = -10
  - Create an account entry for account 2 with amount = 10
  - Subtract 10 from the balance of account 1